timothydmorton/VESPA/docs/index.rst

 .. note::

-   This documentation is a work in progress and far from complete.
+   This documentation is a work in progress and thus may not be complete.
 Please feel free to `raise an issue on GitHub
    <http://github.com/timothydmorton/vespa/issues>`_ with any questions
-   you may have about the code.
+   you may have about this code.

 .. toctree::
    :maxdepth: 2

    overview
+   fpp
    api
    eclipse
    stars
+   starutils
+   constraints
+   orbits